ruuddrummen/react-signal-forms/README.md

 npm run demo
 ```

-If you want to explore the demo code, a good place to start would be [the form](/demo/src/DemoForm.tsx).
+If you want to explore the demo code, a good place to start would be [the basics example](/demo/src/examples/BasicsDemoForm.tsx#L74).

 ## Your first form